James Mason Hutchings: Biography

+In 1864, Yosemite Valley was set aside as protected land by Congress in the Yosemite Grant.
+Despite this, Hutchings tried to claim 160 acres (647,000 m²) acres of the valley, arguing that preemption laws supported his case.
+However, the U.S. Supreme Court disagreed, confirming that Yosemite was meant for public use under the Yosemite Grant.
+Although Hutchings lost the lawsuit, California still awarded him $24,000, recognizing that his early settlements helped promote Yosemite as a destination, significantly boosting tourism and economic benefits for the region.
+In 1875, he was kicked out of Yosemite for repeatedly breaking the law by building on public lands.

+Initially, people felt sorry for Hutchings, but as more information came out about his legal actions and the large payment he received, public opinion changed.
+People realized he hadn't made a legal effort to own the land after getting the money.

+Later life

 Hutchings remarried twice and was an innkeeper for the Calaveras Big Tree Grove Hotel, north of Yosemite.
 Hutchings' prominence in Yosemite Valley allowed him to connect with figures of great importance to the history of Yosemite, including John Muir, Galen Clark and James McCauley.

 While visiting Yosemite, Hutchings was killed on October 31, 1902, when his horse reared and threw him from his buggy.
 He is buried at Yosemite Cemetery.